Skip navigation

-What is an ANA (Antinuclear Antibody) Test?
+What is an ANA (antinuclear antibody) test?

 It's normal to have a few antinuclear antibodies in your blood.
 But a large number may be a sign of an autoimmune disorder.
-If you have an autoimmune disorder, your immune system attacks the cells of your organs and tissues by mistake.
+If you have an autoimmune disorder, your immune system attacks the healthy cells of your organs and tissues by mistake.
 These disorders can cause serious health problems.

 Other names: antinuclear antibody panel, fluorescent antinuclear antibody, FANA, ANA, ANA reflexive panel